MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/acquiring-tokens.md

+---
-# Acquiring tokens
+title: Acquiring tokens
+description: "In general the way to acquire a token is different depending on the application type - public client application (desktop/mobile) or a confidential client application (Web App, Web API, daemon application like a Windows service)."
+---

 As explained in [scenarios](./scenarios.md), there are many ways of acquiring a token.
 Some require user interactions through a web browser.
 Some don't require any user interactions.

-In general the way to acquire a token is different depending on the application type-  public client application (Desktop / Mobile) or a confidential client application (Web App, Web API, daemon application like a windows service)
+In general the way to acquire a token is different depending on the application type - public client application (desktop/mobile) or a confidential client application (Web App, Web API, daemon application like a Windows service).

 ## Pre-requisites